Privacy Policy

 Email Marketing

-European Union Users: If you are in the European Union and opt in to receive our free products, services, or make a purchase through our website, you will be subscribed to receive our free email newsletter only after you give your affirmative consent.
-You can unsubscribe at any time as outlined below.
+- European Union Users: If you are located in the EU, you will only be subscribed to our newsletter after providing affirmative consent by opting in.
+You may unsubscribe at any time.

-Non-EU Users: If you are outside the European Union, you will be automatically subscribed to receive our free email newsletter once you opt in to receive any free products, services, or make a purchase through our website.
-You can unsubscribe at any time as outlined below.
+- Non-EU Users: If you are outside the EU, you will be added to our newsletter list when you opt in to receive any free products, services, or make a purchase through our website.
+You may unsubscribe at any time.

 Opt-Out

-For emails from third-party websites or services, please reach out to them directly to unsubscribe and/or opt-out from their communications.
+For emails sent by third-party websites or services, please contact them directly to manage your subscription or opt-out preferences.

 GDPR Visitor Rights (for EU and UK Customers and visitors)